-For the 2022 reporting period, Edwards conducted two stages of reasonable country of origin inquiry ("RCOI"), supplier and smelter, in accordance with the Conflict Minerals Rule and the Organization for Economic Cooperation and Development (OECD) Due Diligence Guidance.
+For the 2023 reporting period, Edwards conducted two stages of reasonable country of origin inquiry ("RCOI"), supplier and smelter, in accordance with the Conflict Minerals Rule and the Organization for Economic Cooperation and Development ("OECD") Due Diligence Guidance.
 We designed our supplier RCOI process to identify the smelters in our supply chain and to determine whether the 3TG in our in-scope products originated in a covered country.

-During the 2022 reporting period, Edwards' suppliers that provided Conflict Minerals Reporting Template responses that we determined were product level responses identified 27 smelters.
-The 27 smelters and refiners identified by our suppliers at the product level for the 2022 reporting period included 9 gold refiners, 1 tantalum smelter, and 17 tin smelters.
-Approximately 93% of the foregoing smelters and refiners identified by our suppliers for the 2022 reporting period have been audited and recognized as conformant by the Responsible Minerals Initiative's Responsible Minerals Assurance Process.
-Please see our Conflict Minerals Report for the 2022 fiscal year, as filed with the Securities and Exchange Commission on May 31, 2023.
+During the 2023 reporting period, Edwards' suppliers that provided Conflict Minerals Reporting Template responses that we determined were product level responses identified 68 smelters.
+The 68 smelters and refiners identified by our suppliers at the product level for the 2023 reporting period included 5 gold refiners and 63 tin smelters.
+All of the foregoing smelters and refiners identified by our suppliers for the 2023 reporting period have been audited and recognized as conformant by the Responsible Minerals Initiative's Responsible Minerals Assurance Process.
+Please see our Conflict Minerals Report for the 2023 fiscal year, as filed with the Securities and Exchange Commission on May 30, 2024.